-Have a nice weekend dinner even on a tight budget!
-Tortang talong is a Filipino-style eggplant omelette made with heavily charred eggplant enveloped in egg batter and then pan-fried to perfection.
-This dish is low in calories but will make you full and satisfied when served with hot rice and banana ketchup!
+Tortang talong is a Filipino eggplant omelette made with eggplant, eggs, fish sauce, pepper and oil.
+This eggplant omelette heavily charred eggplant enveloped in egg batter and then pan-fried to perfection and is low in calories but will make you full and satisfied when served with hot rice and banana ketchup!

 Eggplant and egg might be two of the most affordable ingredients you can find at the market.
 If you have these ingredients in your pantry, I have the perfect dish just for you.